reiniersanders/reiniersanders.github.io/README.md

 # reiniersanders.github.io

 This is my personal repository.
-Currently I am using it to host the experiment for my Computing Science Bachelor Thesis.
+It currently hosts the experiment for my Computing Science Bachelor Thesis.